mthuurne/mesa/README.md

 Switching between Etna en Swrast
 --------------------------------
-Sometimes it is useful to compare the rendering from etna to the software rasterizer;
+Frequently it is useful to compare the rendering from etna to the software rasterizer;
 this can be done with the environment variable `EGL_FBDEV_DRIVER`, i.e.

     # Run with etna driver